 5.20.1 General

-The Access Traffic Steering, Switching and Splitting (ATSSS) feature enables a multi-access PDU Connectivity Service, which can exchange PDUs between the UE and a data network by simultaneously using one 3GPP access network and one non-3GPP access network.
-The multi-access PDU Connectivity Service is realized by establishing a Multi-Access PDU (MA PDU) Session, i.e. a PDU Session that may have user-plane resources on two access networks.
+The Access Traffic Steering, Switching and Splitting (ATSSS) feature enables the support of Multi-Access (MA) PDU sessions, using one 3GPP access network or one non-3GPP access network at a time, or simultaneously using one 3GPP access network and one non-3GPP access network as defined in clauses 4.2.10 and 5.32 of 3GPP TS 23.501 [28].

-Support of the ATSSS feature is an optional for the SMF and UPF, for 5GC.
-See 3GPP TS 23.501 [28].
+The non-3GPP access network may be an untrusted non-3GPP access network, a trusted non-3GPP access network or a wireline 5G access network.The support of the ATSSS feature is optional for the SMF and the UPF.

-When establishing a N4 session for a MA PDU session, the (h)SMF shall select a (h)UPF supporting the MA PDU Session Capability, i.e. ATSSS-LL capability, MPTCP capability, or both, and the h(SMF) shall provision a Multi-Access Rule for every downlink PDR which is used to match traffic sent towards the UE in the N4 session.
-(See also clause 5.2.7)
+When establishing a PFCP session for a MA PDU session, the SMF (H-SMF for a HR PDU session) shall select a PSA (UPF) supporting ATSSS, i.e. ATSSS-LL , MPTCP or both, and it shall provision in the PSA one Multi-Access Rule (MAR) for every downlink PDR matching traffic sent towards the UE.
+See clause 5.2.7 for the handling of a MAR.

+Distinct N3/N9 tunnels are established for each access network.

 5.20.2 MPTCP functionality